in-der-kothe/exactly-once-semantics/README.md

 # Does retrying solve the problem?
 The previous chapter showed, that with a broken connection

- - before the request reaches the payment service
+ - before the request reaches the payment service - `toxy.http`- `set upstream-reset-peer toxic`
- - after the request returns to the client
+ - after the request returns to the client - `toxy.http`- `set downstream-reset-peer toxic`

 there is no chance to gain 1000€ within 1000 transactions